benkoshy/pagy/docs/extras/meilisearch.md

 |||

 +++ Passive Mode

-If you have an already paginated `Meilisearch` results, you can get the `Pagy` object out of it:
+!!! success You search and paginate
+Pagy creates its object out of your result.
+!!!

 ### Usage